Home

 For interior works on an existing house, you do not need to apply for any permits unless a change of use is involved.
 If you intend to convert the loft or an outbuilding, you will have to declare the work.

-The use of an architect is not obligatory unless the habitable space created will exceed 170m².
+The use of an architect for a renovation in France is not obligatory unless the habitable space created will exceed 170m².
 This also applies if you are extending the existing habitable area.
 If you currently have 150m² and the conversion of your loft adds another 30m², an architect will have to be employed.

 For exterior work, you will need permission if you are going to change the appearance.
 This includes the colour and the use of different materials, for example if you want to put render on.
 You do not need permission for repairs or renewals.
 For example, you can renew the roof.
 If, however, you want to renew the roof and put in gable windows, you need a permit.